-And there’s been lots of advice offered here over the years on how to get gigs.
+There’s been lots of advice offered here on the blog over the years on how to get gigs.

-Today, I’m presenting a comprehensive guide to completely blowing any precious gig opportunity that DOES happen to come our way.
+Today, I’m presenting a comprehensive guide to completely blowing any gig opportunity that happens to come our way in this COVID era.

 Musicians, storytellers, puppeteers, and performing artists – if we just follow these simple steps, we’ll be sure to keep our calendars nice and clean.